Updated: Dec 7, 2021

 It is hard of course because I am human and do not always see the truth.
 I can only do the best I can in the short time I have.

-I don’t want to shock you either and or have to write endless essays to help you “get it”
+I don’t want my work to shock you either, or have to write endless essays to help you “get it”

 The pieces are interactive.
 They have to be sat with.
 It’s not a dialogue (silly cold word) it’s a wordless communication.